JosTorre/JosTorre.github.io/content/thoughts/miscquotes.md

 Quotes are a great source of inspiration and may be used as an excuse to change our way of living for better.
 Following, my quote knowledge base:

+- *'Dont forget that you can: start late, start over, be unsure, act different, try and fail, and even so have success'* -365 nice days
 - *'It is the possibility of making a dream come true, that makes life interesting'* -Paulo Coehlo.
 - *'If you're not part of the solution, you're part of the problem'* -P. Alejandro Espejo.
 - *'It is not about where, but who with'* -Jose Torre.